-The requirement to disclose a change of control is also governed by Decree-Law No. 21 of 15 March 2012, converted with amendments by Law No. 56/2012 (the "Golden Power Decree"), setting out rules on special powers over corporate structures in the defence and national security sectors, as well as for activities of strategic importance in the energy, transport and communications sectors.
+The requirement to disclose a change of control is also governed by Decree-Law No. 21 of March 15, 2012, converted with amendments by Law No. 56/2012 (the "Golden Power Decree"), setting out rules on special powers over corporate structures in the defence and national security sectors, as well as for activities of strategic importance in the energy,

-The Bylaws do not contain derogations of the regulations on the passivity rule, nor of the so-called neutralisation rules in the case of public offerings to purchase or exchange securities issued by TIM.
+The Bylaws do not contain derogations of the regulations on the passivity rule, nor of the so-called neutralization rules in the case of public offerings to purchase or exchange securities issued by TIM.